Itracap (Itraconazole)

 Dosage Instructions

-Always take Itracap after a meal and swallow capsules whole.
-Dosages vary by condition: Tinea of body & groin: 1 capsule daily for 2 weeks; Tinea of hands & feet: 1 capsule daily for 4 weeks; Other skin infections: 2 capsules daily for 1 week; Eye infections: 2 capsules daily for 3 weeks; Vaginal infections: 2 capsules morning & evening for 1 day, or 2 capsules daily for 3 days; Mouth infections: 1-2 capsules daily for 4 weeks; Systemic infections: 1-2 capsules once or twice daily for 3 weeks to 8 months; Nail infections: Either 2 capsules daily for 3 months continuously, or pulse therapy with 2 capsules twice daily for 1 week, then 3 weeks off, repeated as directed.
+Dosage varies based on the type of infection: Tinea of body & groin: 1 capsule daily for 2 weeks; Tinea of hands & feet: 1 capsule daily for 4 weeks; Other skin infections: 2 capsules daily for 1 week; Eye infections: 2 capsules daily for 3 weeks; Vaginal infections: 2 capsules morning and evening for 1 day, or 2 capsules daily for 3 days; Mouth infections: 1 to 2 capsules daily for 4 weeks; Systemic infections: 1 to 2 capsules once or twice daily for 3 weeks to 8 months; Nail infections: Continuous therapy: 2 capsules once daily for 3 months; Cyclic therapy: 2 capsules twice daily for 1 week, then stop for 3 weeks, repeat as needed.

 What If You Miss a Dose?